axibase/atsd-use-cases/integrations/github/pr-report.md

   axibase/atsd-sandbox:latest
 ```

-> For information about creating an organization, see the [GitHub Help Documentation](https://help.github.com/articles/creating-a-new-organization-from-scratch/).

 Mail configuration has several required parameters, passing these parameters into the container via mounted file is the simplest solution.
 The `volume` variable should point to the absolute path where a plaintext file exists containing the following parameters:

 ```ls